quaderno/quaderno-woocommerce/readme.txt

 * New: Register shipping costs
 * Fix: Unit price is not correct when ordering more than 1 product
 * New: Manage tax rates for physical products and shipping
+* New: Do not issue invoices for free orders

 = 1.7 =
 * New: Send sales receipts